Cycle of poverty: Culture of poverty

-Another theory for the perpetual cycle of poverty is that poor people have their own culture with a different set of values and beliefs that keep them trapped within that cycle generation to generation.
+Another theory for the perpetual cycle of poverty is that poor people have their own culture with a different set of values and beliefs that keep them trapped within that cycle from generation to generation.
 This theory has been explored by Ruby K. Payne in her book A Framework for Understanding Poverty.
 In this book she explains how a social class system in the United States exists, where there is a wealthy upper class, a middle class, and the working poor class.
 These classes each have their own set of rules and values, which differ from each other.
 To understand the culture of poverty, Payne describes how these rules affect the poor and tend to keep them trapped in this continual cycle.
 Time is treated differently by the poor; they generally do not plan ahead but simply live in the moment, which keeps them from saving money that could help their children escape poverty.

 Payne emphasizes how important it is when working with the poor to understand their unique cultural differences so that one does not get frustrated but instead tries to work with them on their ideologies and help them to understand how they can help themselves and their children escape the cycle.
 One aspect of generational poverty is a learned helplessness that is passed from parents to children; a mentality that there is no way for one to get out of poverty and so in order to make the best of the situation one must enjoy what one can when one can.
 This leads to such habits as spending money immediately, often on unnecessary goods such as alcohol and cigarettes, thus teaching their children to do the same and trapping them in poverty.
-Another important point Payne makes is that leaving poverty is not as simple as acquiring money and moving into a higher class but also includes giving up certain relationships in exchange for achievement.
+Payne states that leaving poverty is not as simple as acquiring money and moving into a higher class but also includes giving up certain relationships in exchange for achievement.
 A student's peers can have an influence on the child's level of achievement.
 Coming from a low-income household a child could be teased or expected to fall short academically.
 This can cause a student to feel discouraged and hold back when it comes to getting involved more with their education because they are scared to be teased if they fail.
 This helps to explain why the culture of poverty tends to endure from generation to generation as most of the relationships the poor have are within that class.